 For the GTA parser and the TnT part-of-speech tagger, we had a 14 000 word file of manually corrected parse and tag data.
 For the MCD parser, we had a 4 000 word file and for Malt we had 10 000 words.
-We used the text from these files and carried out the same procedure as in the previous subsection, that is, introduced errors and evaluated.
-We also had the correct answers from the annotated resource.
-From this, we calculated the real degradation and accuracy.
+We used the text from the files and carried out the same procedure as in the previous subsection, that is, introduced errors and evaluated.
+We